JZorina/FormBuilder/readMe.md

 <br/>
 2)define port <strong>3306</strong> to the mysql server
 <br/>
-3)create db named `formbuilder` and import this schema from the "formbuilder.sql" file to the db
+3)create db named `formbuilder` and import the schema from the "formbuilder.sql" file to the db
 <br/>
 <h3>installation</h3>
 1)clone the repo